Warrnambool | A City for Living

 The project

-• Build a minimum of 50 self-contained units, preferably using prefabricated modular construction, with a mix of one-bedroom, two-bedroom and three-bedroom units.
+The site can accommodate 50 self-contained homes, most likely of prefabricated modular construction, with a mix of one-bedroom, two-bedroom and three-bedroom dwellings.

-Check out a video the housing concept and street layout.
+Check out a video of the housing concept and street layout.